noahze01/IoT-vulnerable/Tenda/O3v2.0/sysAutoReboot.md

 ## Technical details

-- The `sysAutoReboot` endpoint accepts a POST parameter `enable` and calls `SetValue("sys.schedulereboot.enable", Var)` without enforcing a maximum length or sanitizing shell metacharacters.
+- The `sysAutoReboot` endpoint accepts a POST parameter `enable` and calls `SetValue("sys.schedulereboot.enable", Var)` without enforcing a maximum length.

 ![](https://raw.githubusercontent.com/abcdefg-png/images2/main/%E5%B1%80%E9%83%A8%E6%88%AA%E5%8F%96_20251011_114103.png)

-- The `getNetworkService` endpoint reads `enable` via `GetValue("sys.schedulereboot.enable", v50)` and passes it into a shell-invoking context (or a system call) without sanitization, making stored payloads executed when the endpoint is processed.
+- The `getNetworkService` endpoint retrieves the `enable` parameter using `GetValue("sys.schedulereboot.enable", v50)` and stores it on the stack without proper boundary checks, which may result in a stack overflow vulnerability.

 ![](https://raw.githubusercontent.com/abcdefg-png/images2/main/%E5%B1%80%E9%83%A8%E6%88%AA%E5%8F%96_20251011_114328.png)